ankitshah009/AVSD-DSTC10_baseline/README.md

 The system employs an audio-visual Transformer with I3D visual features and VGGish audio features in the default setup.

-Details of our scheme are in the following paper.
+Details of our scheme are in the following paper. https://arxiv.org/xxxxx

-Please cite the paper for the baseline system: https://arxiv.org/xxxxx

     @ixxxx{ankit@arxiv,